 All students in the human services program are required to meet with an advisor at the Career and Academic Resource Center (CARC) to declare their major or minor as human services and receive information about successfully pursuing their degree.
 Thereafter, group advising sessions are offered every semester and individual advising through CARC is available continually.
-Students are very strongly encouraged to obtain advising each semester in order to ensure that prerequisite courses are taken in a timely manner so that progression through the curriculum is not delayed because of not completing a prerequisite.
-There are also some prerequisite courses that require a minimum grade of "C" in order for that course to be considered completed and that prerequisite met.
+Students are very strongly encouraged to obtain advising each semester in order to ensure that prerequisite courses are taken in a timely manner so that progression through the curriculum is not delayed because of not completing ODU and program requirements.
+There are also some courses that require a minimum grade of "C" in order for that course to be considered completed successfully.
 (Specific information on HMSV prerequisites and minimum grade requirements can be found on the curriculum sheets posted on the HMSV web site's homepage).
 The HMSV Program also requires that a student has a minimum overall GPA of 2.0 to qualify for the internship.
 Ultimately, it is the student's responsibility to ensure that all graduation requirements have been met through regularly monitoring progress using the DegreeWorks feature on Leo Online, and through regularly seeking advising on guidance in meeting all course work.

 The Career & Academic Resource Center (CARC) is available for walk-ins and scheduled appointments.
+Additionally, online students may seek advising with CARC advisors electronically via email or by phone.
 CARC is located in EDUC 126 and is open Mondays through Fridays from 11:00 a.m. to 4:00 p.m.
 CARC is specifically designed to enhance students' academic performance and career seeking skills.
 In addition to academic advising, CARC also provides: